Do Dust Mites Live in Sofas and How to Clean Them

 Step 2: Spot Clean Any Stains or Spills.
 If there are any stains or spills on your sofa, spot clean them using a damp cloth and mild detergent.
 Be sure to test the cleaning solution on an inconspicuous area of the sofa first to ensure that it doesn't cause any discoloration or damage.

 Step 4: Use a Steam Cleaner.
-After applying the dust mite spray, use a steam cleaner to sanitize and deep clean the fabric of your sofa.
+After applying the dust mite spray, use a steam cleaner to sanitise and deep clean the fabric of your sofa.
 A steam cleaner will kill dust mites and remove any remaining allergens from the fabric.
 Be sure to follow the manufacturer's instructions for use and take care not to saturate the fabric with too much water.

 Step 5: Allow Your Sofa to Dry.
 After using the steam cleaner, allow your sofa to dry completely before using it again.
 Avoid sitting on the sofa or replacing the cushions until the fabric is completely dry to prevent mold or mildew from forming.